pjsip/pjproject_docs/docs/source/specific-guides/perf_footprint/performance.rst

 #.
 First apply the CPU reduction techniques above to maximize the performance.
 #.
 Do not use PJSUA-LIB.
 PJSUA-LIB is designed for building client application.
 #.
-By default, PJSIP is configured to handle only 16384 simultaneous SIP transactions and
+By default, PJSIP is configured to handle only limited simultaneous SIP transactions and
    dialogs.
 This can be enlarged according to the requirement, by setting both :c:macro:`PJSIP_MAX_TSX_COUNT` and :c:macro:`PJSIP_MAX_DIALOG_COUNT` to the appropriate values (for example, ``640*1024-1``).